rtcweb-wg/mdns-ice-candidates/draft-ietf-mmusic-mdns-ice-candidates.md

 WebRTC applications collect ICE candidates as part of the process of creating peer-to-peer connections.
-To maximize the probability of a direct peer-to-peer connection, client private IP addresses are included in this candidate collection.
-However, disclosure of these addresses has privacy implications.
-This document describes a way to share local IP addresses with other clients while preserving client privacy.
-This is achieved by concealing IP addresses with dynamically generated Multicast DNS (mDNS) names.
+To maximize the probability of a direct peer-to-peer connection, the endpoint's local IP addresses are included in this candidate collection.
+However, these addresses are typically private and, as such, their disclosure has privacy implications.
+This document describes a privacy-preserving way to share local IP addresses with other endpoints by concealing the addresses with dynamically generated Multicast DNS (mDNS) names.
 --- middle

 Introduction {#problems}